STEM CELL-BASED

 Beyond the Blastocyst

-We use human blastoids to study the molecular mechanisms of early human development, develop methods to improve IVF success of mosaic embryos and develop an ethical framework that facilitates policy-making.
+The Beyond the Blastocyst consortium aims to use human blastoids to study the molecular mechanisms of early human development, develop methods to improve IVF success of mosaic embryos, and develop an ethical framework that facilitates policy-making.

 Read more about Beyond the Blastocyst